-Regular Meetings

-The Bylaws specify regular meetings shall be held on the first Wednesday of each month.
+Regular Meetings: The bylaws specify regular meetings shall be held on the first second first Wednesday of each month, as needed.
 Scheduled meetings falling on holidays are held on the next regular business day, or are rescheduled.

-Special Meetings
+At a minimum LAFCO will convene meetings in April and June to review/adopt the preliminary and final annual budget.

-Special meetings may be called as needed, provided there is at least 24 hours public notice given to each member of Mono LAFCO, newspaper and radio stations.
+Special Meetings: Special meetings may be called as needed, provided at least 24 hours public notice is given to each member of Mono LAFCO, newspaper and radio stations.
 The notice must specify the items of business, and only those items can be considered.